-As a complement to the evidence review, we will develop a simulation model to the assess the cost-effectiveness of dupilumab versus non-systemic therapy.
-The model structure will be informed by previously developed economic models assessing treatments for moderate-to-severe atopic dermatitis, such as that published by Hjelmgren et al.,21 and will be developed from a health system perspective.
-The model population will include adults with moderate-to-severe atopic dermatitis who have failed topical therapy.
+As a complement to the evidence review, we will develop a simulation model to the assess the cost-effectiveness of dupilumab versus topical therapy and, if the evidence is adequate, versus phototherapy and systemic therapy with cyclosporine.
+The model structure will be informed by previously developed cost-effectiveness models assessing biologic therapies in inflammatory skin disorders21, as well as previously developed economic models assessing treatments for moderate-to-severe atopic dermatitis, such as that published by Hjelmgren et al.22 The model will allow for non-response and discontinuation of treatment, and will be developed from a health system perspective.
+The model population will include adults with moderate-to-severe atopic dermatitis who have failed topical therapy or for whom topical therapies are medically inadvisable.